stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/README.md

 # RC receiver nRF24L01
-RC receiver nRF24L01 with ATmega328P processor for smaller dimensions.
-It is possible to use Arduino Nano, Pro or Pro Mini.
+RC receiver nRF24L01 with ATmega328P or Arduino Nano, Pro or Pro Mini.
 Telemetry sends the monitored voltage RX to TX.
-It includes a motor driver and a CMT2150A transponder for laps timing.
 The motor driver IC is based on MX1508, MX1208, MX1515, MX1616, TC1508S and others similar, using 4x pwm input control signals.
 Other versions of the RX firmware include servo outputs with 8 and 16 bit timers.
 The firmware will be used for racing micro cars and boats.